Embracing Prevention with Social-Emotional Learning

 A brand new digital curriculum for upper elementary school students was recently developed as part of a longitudinal study measuring strength-based factors.

-The STEP UP middle school program, developed in 2013, is listed in SAMSHA’s National Registry for Evidence-Based Programs & Practices as an “effective SEL program for improving self-regulation and social competencies”—essential protective factors in the promotion of positive mental health.
-The Collaborative for Academic Social & Emotional Learning lists STEP UP as an “Evidence-based Complimentary SEL Program,” ideal as a stand-alone prevention course or easily integrated into core subjects.
+The SEL for Middle School program, developed in 2013, is listed in SAMSHA’s National Registry for Evidence-Based Programs & Practices as an “effective SEL program for improving self-regulation and social competencies”—essential protective factors in the promotion of positive mental health.
+The Collaborative for Academic Social & Emotional Learning lists SEL for Middle School as an “Evidence-based Complimentary SEL Program,” ideal as a stand-alone prevention course or easily integrated into core subjects.

 Meet our Founder